millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 Image Flattening and Reshaping
 ------------------------------

-You might notice that the MNIST data is a 2D array of 28x28 pixels, we actually need to flatten the data into a 1D array.
+You might notice that each MNIST image is a 2D array of 28x28 pixels, so we need to flatten each image into a 1D array.
-This is because machine learning algorithms typically expect data in a flat, tabular format rather than as 2D images.
+This is because the KNN classifier expects data in a vector format rather than as 2D images.
 Essentially, we compare each pixel position between images to calculate distances.
 The ``numpy.reshape()`` function allows us to change the shape of an array without changing its data.